 KNIR Column Rescuing our archaeological legacy

-I am a postdoctoral researcher at the Faculty of Archaeology at Leiden University, and fellow of the Royal Netherlands Institute in Rome in 2020 and 2021.
+I am a postdoctoral researcher at the Groningen Institute of Archaeology of the University of Groningen, and associated researcher of the Royal Netherlands Institute in Rome.
 My research concerns the collection of the so-called legacy and new survey data to study settlement patterns in relation to the Roman expansion in ancient Lusitania (Portugal – western Iberian Peninsula) comparing these patterns with those documented for other Mediterranean data-sets, especially in Italy where I have worked mainly until now.
 The focus of the project is broadly on the time period from the 3rd c.
 BC to the 3rd c.
 AD.

 In collaboration with the director Dr. Tesse D. Stek, I serve as scientific manager and board member of Fasti Online Survey, an open database and digital platform led by the KNIR (with the support of the AIAC and L-P : Archaeology) that publishes archaeological field-walking survey projects and data, and I am editor of FOLD&R Archaeological Survey Series, the open-access peer-reviewed journal of Fasti Online Survey.